umts/gtfs-react-hooks/README.md

 [conventional commits][conventional-commits] formatting.** Pay close attention to this when setting your commit messages when squashing your PRs.

-Note that due to how semantic-release works, all breaking changes **must** include the `BREAKING CHANGE:` footer.

 ### Release

 Releases are (mostly) automated using [semantic-release][semantic-release].
 It can be run using the `cd/release` github